Pinterest Hidden Image

 Notes

-• If you can't find loose chai, cut open tea bags and use the tea inside.
-I've reduced the weight of tea for the recipe if using bags as the tea inside tends to be finer and more intense.
+2. If you can't find loose chai, cut open tea bags and use the tea inside.
+Use more or less tea, for a milder or more intense flavor.

-• Remove any lumps of sugar in the dry ingredients, as these will cause dark spots in your baked loaf.
+4. Remove any lumps of sugar before mixing.
 Use your fingers to crumble them back to a powder consistency.

 Nutrition